 Not Native to Minnesota:

-Within several days she had planted those along with a number of trees and shrubs that were provided by the Park Board; these included:
+Within several days she had planted all those listed above along with a number of trees and shrubs that were provided by the Park Board; these included:

 Eastern White Pine,